DevWorksOSI/microCMS/README.md

 Wordpress is too big, too bulky and downright unsecure in many ways, the microCMS is not a revamped version of WordPress, it is rather a small version that can act like wordpress without all of the uneeded BS.

 ### WHEN
-This revamp started in March of 2019
+Ongoing and Evolving

 ### INTENT
-Same as the Micro-CMS, small footprint, easy to install, fast load, class based, extendable and modularized.
+Small footprint, easy to install, fast load, class based, extendable and modularized.

 ### Issues
 Please see <a href="docs/bug_report.md">this</a> then use the <a href="https://github.com/DevWorksOSI/microCMS/issues">Issue Tracker</a> for any issues that warrent attention